Dock Ellis: 1970–1971

 Ellis struggled for the remainder of the 1970 season, and finished the year with a 13–10 win–loss record as he experienced elbow and shoulder pain.
 However, he finished second in the NL with four shutouts and seventh with a 3.21 ERA.
 The Pirates won the National League (NL) East division championship.
 Ellis started Game 1 of the 1970 National League Championship Series (NLCS) to the Cincinnati Reds.
-Ellis took the loss, and the Pirates lost the series to the Reds in three games.
+Ellis matched zeroes with Reds' starter Gary Nolan through nine innings, but was touched up for three runs in the top of the tenth, receiving a tough-luck 3-0 loss.
+The Pirates lost the series to the Reds in a three game sweep.

 Ellis worked on his changeup for the season.
 He was rewarded by being named the Pirates' Opening Day starting pitcher; he defeated the Philadelphia Phillies by a score of 4–2.
 After a strong start to the 1971 season, posting a 13–3 win–loss record, Ellis was named to appear in the 1971 Major League Baseball All-Star Game, held at Tiger Stadium in Detroit.
 The AL selected Vida Blue of the Oakland Athletics as their starter, and Ellis publicly stated that National League All-Star Team manager Sparky Anderson would "never start two brothers against each other".
 Anderson surprised Ellis by naming him the starting pitcher of the All-Star Game.
 Ellis was the losing pitcher in the game.
 During the game, Reggie Jackson hit a towering home run off of Ellis.
 The home run, estimated to have traveled 600 ft, tied a 1926 home run hit by Babe Ruth for the longest measured home run on record.
 The next time the two opposed each other, Ellis beaned Jackson in the face in retaliation for his earlier home run.

 Ellis started Game 2 of the 1971 NLCS, earning the victory over the San Francisco Giants.
 During the series, Ellis created a stir by complaining about the Pirates' lodgings, complaining that the organization was "cheap".
 He changed hotels because he said the hotel rooms were too small.
 Ellis started Game 1 of the 1971 World Series against the Baltimore Orioles.
 In a losing effort, he lasted only 2 1/3 innings.
 He allowed four hits and four runs, including two home runs.
 Though Ellis denied being in pain before the game, he later acknowledged that elbow pain limited his performance, and wondered if his sickle cell trait could be related to this pain.
 The Pirates defeated the Orioles in seven games to win the World Series.

 Ellis finished the season with a 19–9 win–loss record and a 3.06 ERA.
 He placed fourth in the Cy Young Award balloting.
 His 19 wins were fifth best in the league, and his .679 winning percentage was fourth best.